dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -c, --checkonly
       Validate a deployment, but don't save to the org, Use this for Stage 1/2 CI Run's

-  -d, --projectdir=projectdir
-      The  directory should contain a sfdx-project.json for this command to succeed

   -f, --validationignore=validationignore
       [default: .forceignore] Validation only deployment has issues with certain metadata such as apexttestsuite, create a different file similar to .forceignore and use it during validate only deployment